No one expected me to write books some day. Not in a million years. Neither did my teachers.

 So after that, you started writing books?

 Nope.
-Besides teaching high school and middle school (You can’t scare me!), I was a lifeguard, a maid at Yosemite National Park, book store manager, I lasted one day on the assembly line at the Dole Pineapple Factory on Oahu, Hawaii, and I was an actor / director.
-I’m sure you’ve seen me in commercials and movies where I waited for my big break with roles like:
+Besides teaching high school and middle school theater and English, (You can’t scare me!), I was a lifeguard, a maid at Yosemite National Park, book store manager, I lasted one day on the assembly line at the Dole Pineapple Factory on Oahu, Hawaii, and I have worked as a screen and stage actor / theater director.

 MOURNER: Look for me at Charlie Parker’s funeral in the Clint Eastwood film, Bird, starring Forest Whitaker.
 (Think Where’s Waldo?
 I’m the blond in the crowd of beautiful brown faces.)

-GIRL AT TRAIN STATION (a pivotal role): I sold the injured bad guy, played by Costas Mandylar, a one-way ticket out of town in the film Crosscut .
+GIRL AT TRAIN STATION (a pivotal role): I sold the injured bad guy, played by Costas Mandylar, a one-way ticket out of town in the film Crosscut.

 Where do you live?